 To verify that the licensee is meeting this requirement, the inspector(s) should request that the licensee provide tactical response drill or FOF exercise reports that document deficiencies.
 The inspector(s) should also request to review the documentation pertaining to the licensee’s evaluation of the deficiencies to understand fully the licensee’s method to disposition identified deficiencies and determine whether or not the deficiencies adversely affect or decrease the effectiveness of the protective strategy and physical protection program.
 The inspector(s) should also query site personnel on the basis for determining how the licensee dispositions deficiencies.
 The inspector(s) should then further request to see the associated documentation that indicates that the failure(s) were entered into the site’s corrective action program and verify that the licensee evaluates, tracks, and resolves the failure(s).
 The NRC considers the critique process complete when all draft conclusions related to the identified weaknesses have been presented to licensee senior management, and any management questions or comments have been documented.

+Verify the licensee has developed, implemented, or is prepared to implement a program to conduct tactical response drills and FOF exercises in accordance with the requirements set forth in 10 CFR Part 73, App.
+B, Sec.
+VI.
+(10 CFR Part 73, App.
+B, Sec.
+VI, C.3.(d), (e), (f), and (k))

+Specific Guidance

+To inspect this requirement, the inspector(s) should review samples of drill and exercise documentation to verify that the licensee designs and conducts drills and exercises to meet the following requirements:

+Uses no more than the total number of ARs and ASOs documented in the licensee’s security plans.

+Minimizes the number and effects of artificialities.

+Implements the use of systems or methodologies that simulate the realities of armed engagement through visual and audible means and reflect the capabilities of armed personnel to neutralize a target through the use of firearms.

+Ensures that each scenario used provides a credible, realistic challenge to the protective strategy and the capabilities of the security response organization.

-Verify the licensee has to use a mock adversary force during tactical drills and FOF exercises that replicates, as closely as possible, the adversary characteristics and capabilities of the design basis threat described in 10 CFR 73.1(a)(1), and is capable of exploiting and challenging the site’s security program.
-(10 CFR Part 73 App B VIC.3.(l)(2))
+Verify the licensee has developed, implemented, or is prepared to implement a process to use a mock adversary force during tactical response drills and FOF exercises that replicates, as closely as possible, the adversary characteristics and capabilities of the design basis threat (DBT) described in 10 CFR 73.1(a)(1), and is capable of exploiting and challenging the site’s security program.
+(10 CFR Part 73 App.
+B, Sec.
+VI,C.3.(l)(2))

 Specific Guidance